GetScatter/ScatterDesktop/test/README.md

 ## Unit Tests

 Unit tests run inside a sandbox environment separated from system-level logic.
-All of the data store inside the "Storage" is mocked out as a simple object instead of persistent data stored on the machine. **This means all data is lost once the test halts**.
+All of the data stored inside the "Storage" is mocked out as a simple object instead of persistent data stored on the machine. **This means all data is lost once the test halts**.

 #### Running tests